 Treatment is comprehensive.
 If the cause is known, the ideal course of action is to remove the cause.
 In the other cases, mitigation is the only way.

-Drug therapy utilises non-steroid antirheumatics, which reduce pain and prevent inflammation.
+Drug therapy utilises non-steroid antirheumatics (cyclooxygenase inhibitors, non-specific anti-inflammatory medication), which reduce pain and prevent inflammation.
 Opioids are another option, with their strong analgesic effect.
 However, they may lead to addiction!
 Anti-depressants or anxiolytics are support treatment.

 Some cases require surgical intervention.
-Treatment can be supplemented by psychotherapy or physical therapy.
+Treatment can be supplemented by psychotherapy or physical therapy and electric therapy.